Diploma in Legal Studies and Practice

 Course Details

-The Diploma in Legal Studies and Practice year is broken into four blocks.
-The course will commence in September each year.
+The Diploma in Legal Studies and Practice will commence in September and February each year.
 The programme finishes in May.
-On successful completion of the 60 credit (twelve subjects) course, students will be awarded a Diploma in Legal Studies and Practice (Level 7 QQI Special Purpose Award) and are eligible to become Associate Members of the Irish Institute of Legal Executives (IILEx).
+On successful completion of the 60-credit (eight-module) course, students will be awarded a Diploma in Legal Studies and Practice (Level 7 QQI Special Purpose Award) and are eligible to become Associate Members of the Irish Institute of Legal Executives (IILEx).
 Graduates may also apply to enter the second year of the LL.B.
 (Hons) degree in Griffith College.

-Students attend class three evenings per week (Monday, Tuesday and Wednesday) from 6.00pm - 10.00pm each evening.
-Students can attend lectures either on campus, synchronously via Livestream or asynchronously online via recorded lectures.
-Students must attend workshops and examinations on campus.
+Students attend class three evenings per week (Monday, Tuesday and Wednesday) from 6:00 pm - 9:00 pm each evening.
+Students can attend lectures either on campus, synchronously via Zoom or asynchronously online via recorded lectures.
+Students must also attend Saturday tutorials online from 10:00 am - 3:00 pm on two Saturdays each semester.
+Students must attend workshops (on Saturdays) and examinations on campus.

 The study plan for the one-year option is:

-- Introduction to the Irish Legal System (Block 1)
+- Introduction to Law and Legal Skills (Semester 1)

-Students may also choose to undertake the 60 credit (twelve subjects) course over two academic years.
-Each year of study in this two-year option is also broken into four blocks .
-The recommended study plan for the two-year option is:
+Students may also choose to undertake the 60-credit (eight modules) course over two academic years.
+Each year of study in this two-year option is also broken into two semesters.
+The study plan for the two-year option is:

 Year One: